betterscientificsoftware/bssw.io/CuratedContent/InclusiveNamingInitiative.md

-# Join The Inclusive Naming Initiative
+# The Inclusive Naming Initiative
 <!--deck text start-->
 As software developers, we exercise the power to name a lot.
 We name projects, products, servers, files, functions, variables and more.
 The names we use in our code and associated artifacts can invite people in or push them away.
 <!--deck text end-->